Demag: Restructuring, purchase and sales by KKR

 In the autumn of 2001, Siemens sold the core activities of the former Demag (Demag Cranes & Components, Gottwald and MPM) to Kohlberg Kravis Roberts (KKR).
 Those that remained were restructured and became part of the new company focus for future growth.
 For example parts of the conveying engineering activities remained with Siemens under the name Dematic.
 In 2002 Siemens sold the Demag Mobile Cranes division, which has not been a part of the package sold to KKR, was sold to US based company Terex.

 KKR initiated a major reorganization of the Demag Crane & Components organization, including a refocused effort of their product lines.
 The production and general company focus changed to Overhead cranes, hoists, Gantry cranes, and Portal cranes under the name Gottwald.

 In 2006 KKR combined Demag Cranes and Gottwald under Demag Cranes Ag and went public.

 in 2011 Terex completed the takeover of Demag when it purchased 82% of the shares of Demag Cranes Ag.
 Demag became the Terex Material Handling & Port Solutions (MHPS) division.

-Where is Demag now?
+Present structure

 In 2008 KRR sold MPM to Sumitomo Heavy Industries and is known today as Sumitomo (SHI) Demag.

 In 2019 Terex decided to sell the Mobile Cranes division to the Japan based Tadano and it became the Tadano Demag Gmbh.
 In 2020 Tadano Demag Gmbh filed for insolvency.
 Surviving restructuring Tadano announced that it will drop the Demag brand name in 2021.